top of page

 ## Pragmatism: The Practical Application of Ideas

-Furthermore, Dewey argued that education should facilitate the development of social responsibility, encouraging individuals to consider the broader implications of their actions and decisions.
-This reflects the pragmatist commitment to improving human conditions through thoughtful engagement with the world.
-By advocating for a curriculum that is responsive to the needs and experiences of students, he promoted a more inclusive understanding of knowledge that resonates with the diverse backgrounds and perspectives of individuals.
-This approach not only enriches the educational experience but also cultivates a sense of agency and empowerment among learners, enabling them to contribute meaningfully to society.
+Dewey also believed education should help people develop social responsibility, encouraging them to think about the bigger picture when making decisions.
+This reflects the pragmatist goal of improving life through thoughtful engagement with the world.
+By promoting a curriculum that responds to students' needs and experiences, he pushed for a more inclusive approach to knowledge that respects diverse backgrounds and perspectives.
+This not only makes learning more enriching but also empowers students to make meaningful contributions to society.

 ## Analytic Philosophy: Language and Meaning